12 Restricting agent checks

 vfs.file.contents[*passwd*,*] |

-Key is vfs.file.contentsFirst parameter includes passwdAny or empty second parameter |
+Key is vfs.file.contentsFirst parameter contains passwdAny or empty second parameter |

 Matches:vfs.file.contents[/etc/passwd,]vfs.file.contents[/etc/passwd,utf8]Does not match: vfs.file.contents[/etc/passwd]vfs.file.contents[/tmp/test] |